alamehan/nice-list/README.md

 * Miscellaneous
   * [Set Password for Your Browser (Chrome Lock)](https://chrome.google.com/webstore/detail/set-password-for-your-bro/cjmjgijhapgicbhmniemjkjeaedanank) - Allow users to set password for the browser.
   * [Loom](https://chrome.google.com/webstore/detail/loom-video-recorder-scree/liecbddmkiiihnedobmlmillhodjkdmb) - Capture, narrate and instantly share videos to communicate faster, clearer and friendlier.
-  * [Volume Booster](https://chrome.google.com/webstore/detail/volume-booster/ejkiikneibegknkgimmihdpcbcedgmpo) - Increase your max volume by up to 4 times the loudness.
+  * [Volume Booster](https://chrome.google.com/webstore/detail/volume-booster/ejkiikneibegknkgimmihdpcbcedgmpo) - Unleash the power of sound, no matter what speakers you're using.
   * [Clever Mute](https://chrome.google.com/webstore/detail/clever-mute/eadinjjkfelcokdlmoechclnmmmjnpdh) - You can mute or unmute any site just by clicking the extension icon.

 <hr>